About Oregon Community Programs

 In July of 2015, we changed our name to Oregon Community Programs to better represent the focus of our work on supporting Oregon communities’ families.

-We, as an organization, will continue our work using evidence-based treatment services and support for foster families and outpatient mental health treatment, including use of our internationally recognized Multidimensional Treatment Foster Care (MTFC) program.
+We, as an organization, will continue our work using evidence-based treatment services and support for foster families and outpatient mental health treatment, including use of the internationally recognized Treatment Foster Oregon™ (TFCO™) program.